The 9 Most Effective Ways To Respond When Someone Hurts You Deeply, According To Psychology

 Then reassert yourself and determine to be happy.
 That's a choice you should reserve for yourself.

 Dr. Gregory Jantz is the founder of The Center: A Place of HOPE and an author of 36 books.
-Pioneering whole-person care nearly 30 years ago, Dr. Jantz has dedicated his life's work to creating possibilities for others and helping people change their lives for good.
+Pioneering whole-person care nearly 30 years ago, Dr. Jantz has dedicated his life's work to helping people change their lives for good.